 Preparing students for success beyond our walls is a team effort at Taft.
 To that end, we develop close relationships with our students, and make their well being—academic, social, and emotional—a priority in our community.

 During the course of the academic year, the full faculty gathers seven times to discuss how each student is performing, both in and out of the classroom.
 Teachers, resident faculty, coaches, and academic advisors all share perspectives on each student’s development.

-Formal assessments of academic performance are conducted regularly, and may include tests, papers, lab work, and, at the end of each semester, final exams.
+Formal assessments of academic performance are conducted regularly, and may include tests, papers, lab work, and, at the end of the first semester, final exams.
 Based on these assessments and other measures specific to each course, teachers submit grades every three weeks; academic reports are made available through our portal four times during the academic year.
 Grades are awarded in each class, and include two components: a numerical average based on a 40-100 achievement scale, and a letter grade, drawn from our academic habits rubric.
 Academic habits are broadly categorized under “Planning and Persistence” and “Engagement and Self-Regulation,” and include assessments of organization, curiosity, class preparation, and collaboration, and more.